- Project name: EtherParty

 - The team needs to test the templates extensively to make sure there is no bugs.
 If there are any security flaws in their templates, many users could be affected and it would damage Etherparty’s reputation.

-Overall, we are neutral about this ICO for its flipping potential but like its long-term potential.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we are neutral about this ICO for its short-term potential but like its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Neutral.
 They are raising a total of around $50 million from presale and crowdsale combined.
 People could pool their funds together to participate in the presale and it would cannibalize the demand for the public crowdsale.